Top 10 Best Beatles Albums

 A collaboration of all The Beatles' greatest hits.
 Number 1 in all aspects.
 Yes, they remix some of the songs, but I don't think it hurts the song.
 I actually like how the album flows.
 Not just my favorite Beatles album, but my favorite album, period.

-The version of Strawberry Fields Forever on this album is utterly amazing, same with While My Guitar Gently Weeps.
+The version of Strawberry Fields Forever on this album is utterly amazing, as is While My Guitar Gently Weeps.

 They morphed "Within You Without You" with "Tomorrow Never Knows" in this album and it is the best psychedelic song I've ever heard.